aaronp/logic-first-ts/README.md

 Using this library consists of two parts:
  * instrumenting your application calls
- * parsing the open telemetry files from running your application to produce useful diagrams
+ * producing useful diagrams from the traced calls

 ## Instrumentation